Morphine Side Effects

 - Cold, clammy skin

-* If you or someone else begin to experiences these symptoms get medical attention immediately, including Naloxone treatment if available, or by ambulance if needed, to avert potential death.
+* If you or someone else begin to experience these symptoms get medical attention immediately, including Naloxone treatment if available, or by ambulance if needed, to avert potential death.

 Morphine has been in use as a pain reliever since its discovery in the early 1880s.
 When the hypodermic needle was invented, injectable morphine became more frequently used.